Ten Things To Consider Before You Do Mass Advertising.

-2 – No such thing as a free hit.
+2 – Avoid fatal mistakes – No such thing as a free hit.

-‘We got a call on Friday and got a full page Press ad….Poster …TV spot etc ….. for half price…… it didn’t work but we saved £5 grand.’
+‘We took a phone call on Friday and got a full page Press ad….Poster …TV spot etc ….. for half price’.

-Sometimes the cheapest campaigns end up costing the most.
+Be careful, the cheapest campaigns can often cost the most.

 ‘It’s a test, it was cheap, we had spare budget’……no, no, no.

-To reach your true potential you can’t afford to burn mass advertising channels ….especially if your competitor succeeds where you failed.
+To reach your true potential you can’t afford to burn them with rushed campaigns ….especially if your competitor succeeds where you fail.

-3 – An image is worth a thousand words (but potentially millions of pounds)
+3 – An image is worth a thousand words (and potentially millions of pounds)

-You don’t have to be Saatchi and Saatchi to value great creative, but you don’t have to be Lewis Hamilton to see the beauty of a Ferrari…..but just Like Ferrari you need to create advantage in the smallest things to be successful in advertising.
+You don’t have to be Saatchi and Saatchi to value creativity just like you don’t have to be Lewis Hamilton to appreciate the beauty of a Ferrari…..but just Like Ferrari you need to create advantage in the smallest things to be successful in advertising.

 4 – Your first job is to get noticed.